revaturelabs/interviewquestions/Bigdata.md

 <details><summary> Show Answer </summary>

-Active Name Node and standby Name Node is not directly connected.
-They are connected through a medium, journal.
-Read and write operation is through journal only.
+We are used to connected through the  Read and write operation is through network only.
 If the network is down then only connectivity between the NameNode and Standby Name Node will be lost.
-There is no impact on hadoop cluster till then your Name Node is Up and running.

 </details>
 </blockquote>